Keeping Pond Water Healthy, keeps your Koi healthy!

 Your pond needs more oxygen than you probably expect.
 Koi need oxygen, of course; but these beneficial bacteria need it, too.
 (Bacteria that need oxygen are called aerobic bacteria).
 On top of that, algae consumes oxygen; and when debris decomposes, oxygen is reduced further.

-Recommendations for Koi Pond Owners
+Using Beneficial Bacteria for Koi Pond Filtration

 If your pond is new, the nitrogen cycle is not established yet.
 So it is important to seed the pond with beneficial bacteria.
 If your pond is already established, I still recommend you add the bacteria on a regular basis, around once a week.